ItaiAxelrad/remote-sensing/posts/gis-mapping.md

 Canada
 ```

-We can see that the names of the provinces are in `Canada$NAME_1`, so lets use that to extract provinces.
+We can see that the names of the provinces are in `Canada$NAME_1, so let's use that to extract provinces.

 ```r
 NS <- Canada[Canada$NAME_1=="Nova Scotia",]